Marco Glaviano: Career

-Glaviano has shot advertising campaigns for clients such as L'Oréal, Revlon, Calvin Klein, Valentino, Georgio Armani, and Roberto Cavalli, among others.
-His interests in film and video have led him to direct a number of TV commercials and short version music, fashion and beauty films for both Europe and the U.S.
+Glaviano has shot advertising campaigns for clients such as L'Oréal, Revlon, Calvin Klein, Valentino, Giorgio Armani, and Roberto Cavalli, among others.
+His interests in film and video have led him to direct a number of TV commercials and short versions of music, fashion and beauty films for both Europe and the U.S.

 Glaviano has published fourteen books and has had many solo exhibitions all over the globe, including shows in New York, Saint Barts, Los Angeles, San Francisco, Milan, Palermo, and Capri, among others.
 In 2010, he was honored with a retrospective exhibition of 130 photographs at the Palazzo Morando Museum in Milan.
 According to the Italian Vogue, the exhibition "was a huge success, with such a numerous participation that the admission of the invited public in the rooms of the ground floor of Palazzo Morando in via Sant'Andrea had to be staggered."
-According to the Miami Herald, the December, 2012 Art Basel Miami Art Fair included a "debut [of] Jazz & Models, a collection of works by legendary photographer Marco Glaviano, who, in his two decades, has snapped shots of Cindy Crawford, Paulina Porizkova, Stephanie Seymour and, on the jazzy side, Chet Baker, Sonny Rollins and Dizzy Gillsepie, among others."
+According to the Miami Herald, the December 2012 Art Basel Miami Art Fair included a "debut [of] Jazz & Models, a collection of works by legendary photographer Marco Glaviano, who, in his two decades, has snapped shots of Cindy Crawford, Paulina Porizkova, Stephanie Seymour and, on the jazzy side, Chet Baker, Sonny Rollins and Dizzy Gillsepie, among others."

 His photographs are highly collectable and hang in some of the world’s leading museums and private collections.
 For the 40th anniversary of his career, a special limited edition collector's book was published and displayed at the Space SBH Contemporary Art Gallery in Gustavia, St. Barts.
 The book contains a selection of photographs taken throughout Glaviano’s career and includes a fine pigment giclee print.